Part of the Hiring Your First Employee hub.

 You assume your only two options are “keep doing everything yourself” or “hire someone.”

-But often, the pressure is coming from a mix of repeatable tasks, unclear processes, or work that does not actually need to sit inside your business long-term.
+But often, the pressure comes from a mix of repetitive tasks, unclear processes, or work that does not actually need to be part of your business in the long term.

 Hiring feels like the solution, when in reality, a lighter, more flexible step could solve the immediate problem without adding long-term pressure.